ampmonteiro/astro-tutorial-blog-pagination/README.md

 This project is not online to see, like the tutorial suggests to do

-The unit 6 is not included as well as last past of unit 5 (add a RSS feed ).
+The unit 6 is not included as well as last part of unit 5 (add a RSS feed ).

 ## Images: